ItzChaBoiGhoza/premier_league_dashboard/README.md

 # premier_league_dashboard
 Interactive web-application to visualize and analyze Premier League `team` and `player` statistics.
 The dashboard is designed to provide insights into the Premier League seasons.
 This results enable users to explore player contributions, team trends, and match outcomes through dynamic graphs, and other visualizations.

+# Objectives
+Provides football enthusiasts with an interactive platform to explore team and player performance.

 # Tasks
 ### Version 1 of data